Vietnamese passport: Data page

-Prior to 1 July 2022, all Vietnamese passports had the "Place of birth" filed, which showed the province of birth of the holder (or the country of birth, if born overseas), The new passport design have removed this field, which has caused problem for immigration authorities, particularly in Europe (see below).
+Prior to 1 July 2022, all Vietnamese passports had the "Place of birth" filed, which showed the province of birth of the holder (or the country of birth, if born overseas).
+The new passport design initially removed this field, which caused problem for immigration authorities, particularly in Europe (see below).
+The place of birth field was restored for passports issued since 1 January 2023.

 Visa pages

 Starting with the new design, selected nature hotspots and famous sights of Vietnam are printed in the inner pages, including: